thecheebo/Bare_Metal_Raspberry_Pi_Cluster/README.md

 h) Go back to the folder and open `config.txt`.
 At the bottom of the file: add `arm_64bit=1`

-f) Open Powershell on windows, and go to the drive of your micro SD Card, could be anything from D-E-F-G-H... then type in the appropriate letter drive like: "F:"
+f) Open Powershell on windows, and go to the drive of your micro SD Card, could be anything from D-E-F-G-H... then type in the appropriate letter drive like: `"F:"`
-  Then type in "new-item ssh" and you should see a response like this:
+  Then type in `"new-item ssh"` and you should see a response like this:

   <img src="https://i.imgur.com/VEG9OVv.jpg" alt="PowerShell" width=50% height=50%>

 g) Insert Micro SD Card back into the Rpi.
 Plug the power in.
 Wait a sec.
+SSH back into the IP address you set at step G. For me it is `192.168.0.31`.

+h) We will now configure the [IP tables](https://linux.die.net/man/8/iptables) (Link to Man pages).
+    ```sudo iptables -F
+  sudo update-alternatives --set iptables /usr/sbin/iptables-legacy
+  sudo update-alternatives --set ip6tables /usr/sbin/ip6tables-legacy
+  sudo reboot```